ka-ching-as/ka-ching-episerver-app/README.md

 * Tags import
 * Folders import

-Copy and paste each of the URLs for those endpoints to their appropriate fields in the web.config configuration in Episerver.
-Once those URLs are saved it will be possible to do an initial full export of products, categories, document/image assets and product relations from Episerver to Ka-ching from the `Ka-ching integration` page in CMS admin.
+Copy and paste each of the URLs for those endpoints to their appropriate fields in the Web.config configuration in Episerver.
+Once those URLs are saved it will be possible to do an initial full export of product information and categories from Episerver to Ka-ching from the `Ka-ching Integration` page in CMS admin.

-To enable customer search in Episervers customer database from Ka-ching go to the "Runtime integrations" menu option.
+If you want to search for customers in Episerver from Ka-ching go to the "Runtime integrations" menu option.
 Click "Add integration" and choose "Add customer lookup integration".
 Give it a name, an id and enter the URL of the endpoint in Episerver.
 HTTP method should be GET.
 The URL will have the form `https://<episerver-host>/api/kaching/customerlookup`.
 Click "Add HTTP header" and specify `Authorization` as header name with `KachingKey <episerver-api-key>` where `<episerver-api-key>` is the API key mention above.
 Click "Add query parameter" and specify `q` as the name with `{search_term}` as the value.

 To enable real time checkout data from Ka-ching go to the "Export integrations" menu option.
 The setup is similar very to the setup for the customer lookup integration.
 Click "Add web hook" and choose "Add sale integration".
 Give it a name, an id and enter the URL of the endpoint in Episerver.
 The URL wil have the form `https://<episerver-host>/api/kaching/sales`.
 Click "Add HTTP header" and specify `Authorization` as header name with `KachingKey <episerver-api-key>` where `<episerver-api-key>` is the API key mention above.